All problems due by 11:59 p.m. on Tuesday, December 9, 2025.

 You do not need to worry about the order of the fields in the results, nor the places in which line breaks or spaces appear.

 Unless the problem indicates otherwise, you may only use aspects of the MongoDB query language that we discussed in lecture.
+See our general query-writing guidelines for more details.

 Your queries should only use information provided in the problem itself.
 In addition, they should work for any MongoDB database that follows the schema that we discussed in lecture.